rerun/rerun/modules/stubbs/README.md

 ## Command implementation

-Running `add-command` as shown above will generate a stub default implementation for the new command: `$RERUN_MODULES/$MODULE/commands/$COMMAND/default.sh`:
+Running `stubbs:add-command` as shown above will generate a stub default implementation for the new command: `$RERUN_MODULES/$MODULE/commands/$COMMAND/default.sh`:

 The dance command's `default.sh` stub is shown below.